Philadelphia Phillies vs Chicago Cubs: Odds, Spread, And Total

 Phillies vs Cubs Predictions and Picks

-Philadelphia is tied for 27th in runs, 25th in batting average, 25th in on-base percentage, and 21st in slugging percentage.
+Philadelphia is tied for 27th in runs, 28th in batting average, 27th in on-base percentage, and 24th in slugging percentage.
 For pitching, they are 28th in ERA.
 Kyle Schwarber leads the team in home runs and RBIs.
-The Phillies are 3-4 on the road and 2-8 in their last 10 games.
-Philly's offense has scored two runs or fewer in five straight games and the losing streak started when they played the Cubs at home.
-The Phillies have lost three games in a row to Chicago and two of those games weren't that close.
+The Phillies are 3-5 on the road and 2-8 in their last 10 games.
+The losing streak started when they played the Cubs at home.
+The Phillies have lost four games in a row to Chicago and two of those games weren't that close.

-On the mound for the Phillies is Jesus Luzardo, who is (1-3), with a 7.94 ERA.
-He has one quality start and in the other three, he has given up five or more earned runs.
+On the mound for the Phillies is Kyle Backhus, who is (0-0), with a 5.40 ERA.
+He will be the opener for this bullpen game, where Philly will try to stop the losing streak. in his last few innings of work, Backhus has given up just one earned run.

-Chicago is tied for seventh in runs, 10th in batting average, fifth in on-base percentage, and eighth in slugging percentage.
-For pitching, they are 10th in ERA.
+Chicago is tied for fifth in runs, fourth in batting average, third in on-base percentage, and sixth in slugging percentage.
+For pitching, they are seventh in ERA.
 Ian Happ leads the team in home runs.
-The Cubs are 8-5 at home and 7-3 in their last 10 games.
-Chicago has won six games in a row and some of the wins had plenty of offense and the last three games have been about good pitching and timely hitting.
+The Cubs are 9-5 at home and 8-2 in their last 10 games.
+Chicago has won seven games in a row, with some of those wins coming from plenty of offense, while the last few have been about good pitching and timely hitting.

-On the mound for the Cubs is Shota Imanaga, who is (1-1), with a 2.45 ERA.
-He has two quality starts and in three straight outings, has given up one earned run or fewer.
+On the mound for the Cubs is Matthew Boyd, who is (1-1), with a 6.75 ERA.
+In two outings, he gave up six earned runs and then just one earned run.
+The strikeouts are high and Boyd didn't give up many hits in his last outing.